bosunolanrewaju/joomla-rave-payment-forms/readme.md

   - Other options (on the right):
     * __Position__ Set the position (place) to display the form on your site.
 This is dependent on the current template position.
 But, the module provides an extra position named __Rave In-Article__ and can be selected from the list.
 This lets you display the form on an article page (more below).
 Also, you can set (enter) a custom position.
     * __Status__ The status of the form.
 Set to __Published__ to have the form available for display.
-* __Menu Assignment__ tab lets you the page(s) that will have access to the form.
+* __Menu Assignment__ tab lets you select the page(s) that will have access to the form.
 "No pages" means the form won't be available.
 Recommended is "On all pages".
 You can use "Only on the pages selected" to restrict the form to certain pages (pages need to exist).
 * Click __Save & Close__ to create (or save) the form.